Barrier Lake Hike Guide (Prairie View Trail and Jewell Pass)

 The Prairie Lake View trail is a great year-round trail.
 However, you can expect ice and snow in the winter, so pack accordingly (microspikes and poles).
 The best time to hike up to the Prairie View Lookout and continue up to Yates Mountain is between May and October.

-In April and early May, you can expect the trail to be muddy.
-June through September should provide you with the best weather and optimal viewing at the top.
-The Barrier Lake hike is a fantastic sunrise hike in Kananaskis, as it will give beautiful views as the sun rises over the horizon.
+The trail can be muddy in April and early May.
+June through September should provide the best weather and optimal viewing at the top.
+The Barrier Lake hike is a fantastic sunrise hike in Kananaskis, as it offers beautiful views as the sun rises over the horizon.

 How Long Does it Take to do the Loop Trail (Prairie View Trail+Jewell Pass)?